tc39/proposal-decorators/README.md

 Decorators, especially the previous Stage 2 proposal, added various sources of overhead, both for executing the class definition and for using the class, that would make startup slower if they weren't optimized out by a JIT.
 By contrast, composed decorators always boil down in a fixed way to built-in decorators, which can be handled directly by bytecode generation.

-See [IMPLNOTES.md](./IMPLNOTES.md#native-implementations) for notes on how JS engines might implement decorators.

 ### What happened to coalescing getter/setter pairs?

-Given the initial decorator set of `@register`, `@wrap` and `@initialize`, nothing needs coalesced getter/setter pairs, and works just fine decorating individual class elements.
-Coalescing could be re-added as part of the semantics of an individual built-in decorator, invoked only when that decorator is used.
-However, the use cases are unclear; it may simply be unnecessary long-term.
-Removing getter/setter coalescing is a relatively large simplification of both the specification and implementations, so all else being equal, we're better off without it.
-(Being honest, this isn't really an FAQ--no one asked about this yet, maybe because no one really missed coalescing...)
+This decorators proposal is based on a common model where each decorator affects just one syntactic element--either a field, or a method, or a getter, or setter, or a class.
+It is immediately visible what is being decorated.

+The previous "Stage 2" decorators proposal had a step of "coalescing" getter/setter pairs, which ended up being somewhat similar to how the legacy decorators operated on property descriptors.
+However, this coalescing was very complicated, both in the specification and implementations, due to the dynamism of computed property names for accessors.
+Coalescing was a big source of overhead (e.g., in terms of code size) in polyfill implementations of "Stage 2" decorators.

+It is unclear which use cases benefit from getter/setter coalescing.
+Removing getter/setter coalescing has been a big simplification of the specification, and we expect it to simplify implementations as well.

+If you have further thoughts here, please participate in the discussion on the issue tracker: [#256](https://github.com/tc39/proposal-decorators/issues/256).

 ### Why is decorators taking so long?

 We are truly sorry about the delay here.
 We understand that this causes real problems in the JavaScript ecosystem, and are working towards a solution as fast as we can.

 It took us a long time for everyone to get on the same page about the requirements spanning frameworks, tooling and native implementations.
-Only after pushing hard towards the previous direction did we get real-world experience that it was slow in transpilers and a detailed explanation of how they would be slow in native implementations.
+Only after pushing in various concrete directions did we get a full understanding of the requirements which this proposal aims to meet.

 We are working to develop better communication within TC39 and with the broader JavaScript community so that this sort of problem can be corrected sooner in the future.